-Natural Face – On some logs the bark of the tree comes off during the sawing and drying process.
+Natural Face: On some logs the bark of the tree comes off during the sawing and drying process.
 The exposed bare edges will show the shape of the log along with knots and character marks.
-These mantels are the best value because no extra labor is required to prepare the mantel for sale.

-Draw Knife Face– If the face of a mantel is damaged in the manufacturing process we can sometimes smooth out the wood with a draw knife.
+Draw Knife Face: If the face of a mantel is damaged in the manufacturing process, the wood is smoothed out with a draw knife.
 The grain will normally show as in a Square Face mantel, but the mantel will retain the log edge look.
 The ends of a Draw Knife mantel will stay square.